|John Broskie's Guide to Tube Circuit Analysis & Design|

 In short, insanely well.
 Many high-voltage regulators are lucky if they can summon -60dB of ripple rejection; -170dB is off the charts.

 Sadly, I never finished the project.
 Why not?
 Nothing is more difficult than finishing a stalled project.
 The psychic weight is just too great, crushing your spirit with just the thought of starting again.
 In this example, the front faceplate was too thick for my cheap drill press, so the project languishes in a closet.

-Finishing the project, however, was never the real goal; listening to headphones with a current-output amplifier was and still is the desired goal.
+Finishing the project, however, was never the real goal; listening to headphones with a current-output amplifier was and is still the desired goal.
 Once, however, I did get to hear such a headphone amplifier at one of the Can-Jam events at an RMAF; sadly, the headphones were entirely unworthy of the experiment, so bad that I do not accept that listening experience as counting.

 So what has changed?
 Why was I tempted to exceed my exclamation-point allotment?
 Today I was listening to one of my favorite tube-based headphone amplifiers, which I revealed in post 503 last year.
 It differs from other OTL tube-based headphone amplifier in that both output tubes functions as grounded-cathode amplifiers, not cathode followers, so the output impedance is far higher than the equivalent cathode-follower output stage.
 In addition, no negative feedback loop is used, further increasing the output impedance.
 Moreover, the cathode resistors are not bypassed with any capacitance, further increasing the output impedance.
 In short, this is a high-Zo headphone amplifier.